Add one or two to your itinerary

-With so much to choose from, we have divided this month into a few seperate calendars so you we can list more activites and so you can focus on what interest you the most:
+With so much to choose from, we have divided this month into a few separate calendars so you can list more activities and so you can focus on what interest you the most:

 Read through our list and be sure to take note of the day for your travels through Tuscany this June: